coblan/webcode/doc/source/database_tools.rst

 MODEL CRUD
 ===========

-In this example,I will build a frame to automately  manage DJANO ORM MODEL operation.For example,add a record ,modify a record and so on.This process include generating heads and field according model information in backend and resied them into Template.In user brower,we use Vuejs to render these information to DOM.
+In this example,I will build a Pattern to automatly manage DJANO ORM MODEL operation.For example,add a record ,modify a record and so on.This process include generating heads and field according model information in backend and resied them into Template.In user brower,we use Vuejs to render these information to DOM.

 creat djano form
 -----------------